Rolling over vs. retaining an employer retirement plan

 Note: An advisor can help with IRAs but might have limited access to your 401(k) plan.
 "If you're going to hire someone," Lobel says, "find out whether they can offer advice on your plan."
 It may not be a deal breaker, depending on your situation, but you'll certainly want to know before you decide.

 The great advantage of traditional 401(k)s and IRAs is the ability to defer taxes until you reach retirement.
 When you roll from a 401(k) plan to a rollover IRA, you maintain that benefit and keep saving for the future while your money continues to grow tax-deferred.

-Pro tip: If you’ve made after-tax contributions to your 401(k), there’s a distinct advantage to rolling those funds over to IRAs.
-Your after-tax contributions would roll to a Roth IRA—as of now, although proposed policy changes could remove this option in the future— and your tax-deferred earnings would roll to a traditional IRA.
+Pro tip: If you've made after-tax contributions to your 401(k), there's a distinct advantage to rolling those funds over to IRAs.
+Your after-tax contributions would roll to a Roth IRA and your tax-deferred earnings would roll to a traditional IRA.
 Rolling after-tax contributions to a Roth IRA unlocks the advantage of tax-free growth on those assets, instead of deferring the taxes if you were to leave your old 401(k) plan in place or roll your investments into a new employer plan.

 What's your motivation?